HTTP API

 for the purpose of optimistic concurrency control.

-If a version mismatch occurs, the API returns a 409 HTTP status (Conflict) error.
+If a version mismatch occurs, the API returns a ConcurrentModification error.

 Security

 All API access is over HTTPS.
 API authorization uses OAuth 2.0 bearer tokens.
-See the section on authorization for details.
+For more information, see Authorization.

 All HTTPS traffic is secured through Transport Layer Security (TLS).
 The relevant certificates are signed by trusted authorities.
 At any point in time, we will rely on a trusted root certificate.
 It is the API user's obligation to keep their systems updated regarding SSL/TLS capabilities as well as trusted root certificates.
-The server certificate as well as intermediary certificates of the certificate chain are transmitted as part of the TLS handshake.
+The server certificate, as well as intermediary certificates of the certificate chain, are transmitted as part of the TLS handshake.
+The API user is responsible for checking the expiration dates of all certificates in the chain and renewing them whenever necessary.

 Be aware that the certificates may at times support more features in transition periods.
 However, only the specifications listed below are reliable.
 You must not rely on other SSL/TLS features even if they currently work.